microsoft/cpp_client_telemetry/CONTRIBUTING.md

     - Make sure the code builds cleanly on all platforms and there are no failed tests.

-3. Create a VSTS pull request for code review at[] MS ASG VSO](http://msasg.visualstudio.com).
+3. Create a VSTS pull request for code review at [MS ASG VSO](http://msasg.visualstudio.com).
    Completion of the pull request requires at least one reviewer.

 4. Iterate on the changes until all code review comments are addressed.